zoarsh/ml_project/README.md

 ⚠️ **Problem:** The main date field was stored in two inconsistent formats: around 63% of records with seconds and 37% without.
 ✅ **Solution:** All 69,802 records were successfully converted to a unified datetime format, with additional derived fields for day, month, and year to allow consistent temporal analysis.

 ## Duplicate Forms

-⚠️ **Problem:** Out of 69,802 records, 16,135 (23.3%) belong to duplicate groups—multiple forms submitted for the same child on the same day.
-Most involved two to three forms, but some cases reached 10–30 forms.
-For example, 2-form groups accounted for 68.2% of duplicates, 3-form groups for 21.6%, and 4-form groups for 5.2%.
-✅

-## Duplicate Forms